Sola-ris/jax-rs-client-test/README.md

     // Assuming the MediaType is application/json
     String jsonString = converter.convertEntity(request, String.class);

-    // assetions on the string
+    // Assertions on the string
 };
 ```
 [@formatter:on]: #

 #### Matching `multipart/form-data` (`EntityPart`)

-`EntityPart` hase certain limitations that require it to be handled separately from other request entities:
+`EntityPart` has certain limitations that require it to be handled separately from other request entities:

 * It is `InputStream` based, meaning its contents can only be accessed once
 * Implementations are not required to override `equals`, preventing comparison with another `EntityPart`